mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 1. Associate Student 7 with this StudentProgramAssociation where English Learner Participation is set to True (Indicates EL Served)
 2. Change the English Learner Participation to False, to Indicate EL Identified, but not served
 3. Associate another student with this program and set the language service code to 'Newcomer Program'
-4. **New for school year 2022-23**: Associate another student with this program and set the language service code to 'Other'.
+4. ****Postponed until after school year 2022-23.****: Associate another student with this program and set the language service code to 'Other'.
 In addition, add text to the ```languageInstructionProgramServiceOtherDescription``` element to describe the 'Other' program.

 ## Resource: StudentNeglectedOrDelinquentProgramAssociation
+**Postponed until after school year 2022-23.**

 ### **Description**
 This association represents the Title I Part D Neglected or Delinquent program(s) that a student participates in or from which the Student receives services.
 **NOTE:** these certification scenarios are **DRAFT** as of MAY 27, 2022, and **LAST UPDATED** JUNE 10, 2022.
 Vendors may want to use [the sample JSON](/data/2022-2023%20Extensions/StudentNeglectedOrDelinquentProgramAssociations.json) for this association to better understand the data model.